Bernard M. Jones: Early life and education

 Jones was born in northeast Oklahoma City, and attended Bishop McGuinness High School.
 Jones earned his Bachelor of Arts from Southern Methodist University and his Juris Doctor from Notre Dame Law School.

 Career

 Jones was in private practice, where he focused on commercial and labor and employment law, first at Porter Wright Morris & Arthur, LLP in Columbus, Ohio, and later in the Oklahoma City office of McAfee & Taft.

 State court service

-In 2012, he was appointed as a District Judge for Oklahoma's Seventh Judicial District, where he presided over the family and domestic relations and civil dockets and oversaw the District's Drug Court and Mental Health Court programs.
+In 2012, he was appointed as a District Judge for Oklahoma County District Court, where he presided over the family and domestic relations and civil dockets and oversaw the District's Drug Court and Mental Health Court programs.

 A case Jones presided over drew national attention in 2014 when he ultimately denied a request by an Oklahoma school district to replay a high school football game that was allegedly botched by referees, noting that it was not up to the court to intervene in such a decision.